 - alternatively, a few garlic cloves can be embedded in the brinjal before roasting.

-sometimes even despite your best efforts and intention, you may find a worm in the brinjal after roasting. if this happens, then discard the entire pulp and begin again. to avoid this happening, you can also give a slit on the brinjal before roasting and check. but here too you can miss the worm if its hidden in some place not visible to the eye. an alternative method is too chop the brinjals and roast them in an oven or cook brinjal pieces with some water in a pan. mash later and make the bharta.
+checking for worms: sometimes even despite your best efforts and intention, you may find a worm in the brinjal after roasting. if this happens, then discard the entire pulp and begin again. to avoid this happening, you can also give a slit on the brinjal before roasting and check. but here too you can miss the worm if it is hidden in someplace not visible to the eye. an alternative method is too chop the brinjals and roast them in an oven or cook brinjal pieces with some water in a pan. mash later and make the bharta.

 - bharli vangi – stuffed brinjals with coconut, peanuts, sesame spiced paste.